Seed Rematriation Garden

 A True Collaboration

-The Native American Seed Sanctuary project is an outgrowth of our existing partnership with Seedshed, a non-profit run by the Hudson Valley Seed Company’s founder, Ken Greene.
-The opportunity to create a Native American Seed Sanctuary was realized with the Farm Hub’s pledge of land, equipment and, staff, and made possible through Greene’s association with Rowen White, a renowned seed keeper, farmer, educator, and member of Mohawk Akwesasne tribal community.
+The Seed Rematriation Garden project is an outgrowth of our existing partnership with Seedshed, a non-profit run by the Hudson Valley Seed Company’s founder, Ken Greene.
+The opportunity to create a Seed Rematriation Garden was realized with the Farm Hub’s pledge of land, equipment and, staff, and made possible through Greene’s association with Rowen White, a renowned seed keeper, farmer, educator, and member of Mohawk Akwesasne tribal community.